NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 civilians to get to safety) and fires are fixed in placed from the beginning of the scenario.

-The key characteristics of the agents are:
+The key characteristics of the agents are these:
 - *Civilians*: Can be in 3 different states, depending whether they find themselves near a fire or if they are following instructions
   - *In-need* (i.e. near a fire): They cannot move and needs to be assisted.
 After $T_v$ time